 - ([36:55]) The Wikipedia test Mike uses when consulting hyper-polished, veneered, corporate marketing teams to help them realize why personality brands are so powerful.
 I bet this test works on you too.
 It worked on me!

-- ([41:34]) The easiest way to help people make the decision whether or not to follow you online.
+- ([41:34]) The easiest way to help people make the decision of whether or not to follow you online.
 It takes courage, but it’s by far the best way to build your personal brand and a loyal tribe of hungry fans and followers.

 - ([43:40]) Mike’s best up-to-date advice about how to get started with your personal brand.
 There’s one crucial practice you must adopt.
 It’s the biggest hurdle for most people.
 But it provides an easy way to overcome the challenge and get started today.